High school baseball: West beats Cougars in marathon - Salisbury Post

 “The difference was confidence,” Gouge said.
 “When I pitched against Carson last week, all I could think about was that a playoff spot was on the line for us, and I think that got to me.
 But tonight I felt very good, very confident I could make my pitches.
 I used both sides of the plate and trusted the guys behind me to make the plays.”

-Third-seeded West (9-4) will play at top-seeded East on Thursday at 7 in the tourney championship game.
+Third-seeded West (9-4) will play at top-seeded East in the tourney championship game.
 That game won’t have any affect on playoff seeds, but the teams will be competing for a trophy, bragging rights and a title.

+East coaches said late Tuesday night that the tournament championship game will be moved up to Wednesday if umpires can be secured.
+There are weather concerns as far as playing on Thursday.

-Additional details will be available later online.
+Additional details on this game will be available later online.